-Hey, this is a continuation on yesterday’s video and article.
+Hey, this is a continuation of yesterday’s video and article.
 If you missed it, you can check it out here.

-Today, I want to specifically talk about neck pain.
-If you or your kids are playing Pokémon Go that can cause you neck pain, here are exercises that will ease your neck soreness.
+Today, I want to talk specifically about neck pain.
+If you or your kids are playing Pokémon Go, that can cause you neck pain.
+So, here are exercises that will ease your neck soreness.

 CLICK HERE to watch the YouTube video.